Jupiter, the largest planet

 Two known cloud layers of ammonia and ammonium hydrosulfide, and at least one theorized cloud layer made of water vapor, exist in Jupiter's atmosphere.
 Ammonia freezes in the low temperature of Jupiter's upper atmosphere (-125°C or -193°F), forming the white cirrus clouds-zones, ovals, and plumes seen in many photographs transmitted by the Voyager spacecraft.
 At lower levels, ammonium hydrosulfide condenses.
 Coloured by other compounds, clouds of this substance may contribute to the widespread sand-colored cloud layer on the planet.
 The temperature at the top of these clouds is about -50°C (about -58°F) and the Jovian atmospheric pressure is about twice the sea-level atmospheric pressure on earth.
 Through holes in this cloud layer, radiation escapes from a region that may be a layer of water vapor clouds (where the temperature reaches 17°C or 63°F).
 Still deeper, warmer layers have been detected by radio telescopes that are sensitive to cloud-penetrating radiation.
 Scientists had hoped that the Galileo probe would pass through the first three layers of clouds (ammonia, ammonium hydrosulfide, and water vapor), but the probe hit the atmosphere in an unexpectedly clear area where only the ammonium hydrosulfide layer was present.

 Although only the barest skin of the planet is directly visible, calculations show that the temperature and pressure continue to increase toward the interior, reaching values at which hydrogen first liquefies and then assumes a metallic, highly conducting state.
-A core of solid, earthlike material may exist at the center.
+A core of solid, earthlike material may exist at the centre.
 The Jovian magnetic field is generated deep within these layers.
 At the surface of Jupiter, this field is 14 times stronger than Earth's.
 Its polarity is the opposite of Earth's so that a terrestrial compass taken to Jupiter would point south.
 This field is responsible for the huge belts of trapped charged particles that circle the planet out to a distance of 10 million km (about 6 million miles).
 One of these belts, between Jupiter's ring and the outermost atmosphere, was discovered by the Galileo probe and came as a surprise to scientists.
-It is about ten times as strong as the earth's Van Allen radiation belts and contains mysterious high-energy helium ions from an unknown source.
+It is about ten times as strong as the Earth's Van Allen radiation belts and contains mysterious high-energy helium ions from an unknown source.

 Jupiter's Satellites and Rings